JLab_logo_text_white1.jpg

 A mechanical device used to prevent foreign materials from entering and contaminating the drinking water supply.

 A secondary, redundant, protective system designed to de-energize a device, system, or facility so as to permit safe physical contact by maintenance personnel.
-A backup protective system must be totally independent of the first-line protection and capable of functioning in the event of total failure of the first-line protective system.
+A backup protective system is totally independent of the first-line protection and capable of functioning in the event of total failure of the first-line protective system.

 A beam dump is a complete system that provides for the controlled absorption of the accelerated beam power.